kicad-spice-library/KiCad-Spice-Library/README.md

 # KiCad Spice Library
-This organization and repo is born from the need of having an easy way to find Spice models
+This organization and repo is born from the need of having an easy way to find Spice models.
+It is not made by KiCad or Spice itself but it is user powered

 ## Modules
 In this folder there are all the modules and libraries, I tried to organize them with a minimum of logic but better approaches then mine are really welcome